Body Double: Production

+Writing

 After De Palma's successes of Carrie, Dressed to Kill and his remake of Scarface, Columbia Pictures offered him a three-picture deal with Body Double set to be the first.

-Scripting

-De Palma created the concept of the film after interviewing Angie Dickinson's body doubles for Dressed to Kill. " I started thinking about the whole idea of the body double," he said.
+De Palma created the concept of the film after interviewing Angie Dickinson's body doubles for Dressed to Kill.
+"I started thinking about the whole idea of the body double," he said.
 "I wondered what I would do if I wanted to make sure to get somebody's attention, to have them looking at a certain place at a certain time."
 The erotic thriller was also becoming a popular genre to audiences, with the box offices successes of Dressed to Kill and Body Heat.
-After fighting with censorship boards over the rating of Scarface — they rated it X and he had to battle to make it R — De Palma resolved to make Body Double as pushback.
-At the time, he said "If this one doesn't get an X, nothing I ever do is going to.
+After fighting with censorship boards over the rating of Scarface — they rated it X and he had to battle to make it R – De Palma resolved to make Body Double as pushback.
+At the time, he said, "If this one doesn't get an X, nothing I ever do is going to.
 This is going to be the most erotic and surprising and thrilling movie I know how to make...I'm going to give them everything they hate and more of it than they've ever seen.
 They think Scarface was violent?
 They think my other movies were erotic?
 Wait until they see Body Double."

 Having been impressed with the horror film Blood Bride, De Palma enlisted its director and writer Robert J. Avrech to write the Body Double script with him.
 Both were fans of Alfred Hitchcock, and screened Rear Window and Vertigo to gather inspiration.
 Avrech later described his work on the film as "working off of De Palma's ideas of Hitchcock's ideas."